esr360/One-Nexus/src/ui/modules/elements/alert/README.md

 > Overwrite the default `dismiss` method

-* This method gets called on click of each close `icon` component
+* This method gets called automatically on click of any close `icon` components

 <table>
     <tr>